 Volume Eight, 23 June 1964 – 4 July 1964, ed.
 Kent B. Germany and David C. Carter

 This volume opens on 23 June with the White House in full crisis.
 Scrambling to react to the disappearance and presumed murder of three civil rights workers in Mississippi, LBJ tapes more on that day than on any other in his presidency.
 As the mystery in Mississippi deepens over the next two weeks, Johnson puts the finishing touches on the Civil Rights Act, signing it on 2 July.
 The volume closes on Independence Day as Johnson basks in triumph with old friends at his Texas ranch.

 This volume documents almost 200 presidential conversations involving significant discussions of race, politics, and the civil rights movement during the summer and fall of 1964.
-With a few notable exceptions, all of those conversations take place over the telephone, with President Johnson usually speaking either at the White House or the LBJ Ranch in Texas.
+With a few notable exceptions, all of these conversations take place over the telephone, with President Johnson usually speaking either at the White House or the LBJ Ranch in Texas.
 These calls occur generally in three chronological periods.
-For July and early August 1964, the tapes tend to archive Johnson’s responses to white anti–civil rights violence in Mississippi and Georgia, and to civil disorders in New York City and several other northeastern cities.
+For July and early August 1964, the tapes tend to archive Johnson's responses to white anti-civil rights violence in Mississippi and Georgia, and to civil disorders in New York City and several other northeastern cities.
 From early August to early September, they focus on the Mississippi Freedom Democratic Party (MFDP) challenge and the Democratic National Convention (DNC) in Atlantic City, New Jersey.
 The final section of recordings, the smallest in size, cover aspects of the presidential campaign from the end of August to the election in early November.

 - Read the Editor’s Introduction

 Volume Two, 5 November 1964 – 25 December 1968, ed.
 Kent B. Germany